Bus crash in northern India kills at least 15 students

 - Authorities say 30 of the junior high school students were injured

-New Delhi (CNN)At least 15 children died and 30 were injured when a school bus collided with a truck in Uttar Pradesh state in northern India on Thursday, authorities said.
+New Delhi (CNN)At least 15 children died and 30 were injured when a school bus collided with a truck Thursday in northern India, authorities said.

-"Some children are in critical condition, so casualties could rise," Parashuram Singh, Deputy Superintendent of Police of Etah District, State of Uttar Pradesh, told CNN.
-He said the school bus was carrying around 60 junior high school students.
+"Some children are in critical condition, so casualties could rise," said Parashuram Singh, the deputy superintendent of police in the state of Uttar Pradesh's Etah district.
+He told CNN that the school bus was carrying around 60 junior high school students.

 An initial investigation indicates the truck was speeding in dense fog, which likely caused the accident, the deputy said.